 2. Their mother, Sarah, was very mechanically inclined.
-Her own father was a carriage maker and she spent a lot of time in his shop.
-She used to make her own appliances as well as toys for her children.
+Her own father was a carriage maker, and she spent a lot of time in his shop.
+She made her own appliances as well as toys for her children.
 The Wright brothers consulted their mother’s advice regularly as they designed their own machines.

 4. Neither brother ever married, attended college or even obtained a high school diploma.

 5. In 1889, Orville and Wilbur started a newspaper printing business.
 In 1892 they opened up a bicycle repair shop.
 They designed their own bicycle with custom features like an oil-retaining wheel hub and coaster brakes, things still used today in modern bikes.

 6. The Wright Brothers made life-sized copies of their beloved helicopter toy with the intention of making an aircraft that would hold them both.

 7. They also made gliders of increasing size, which they tested over several years and flights.
 These glider planes put to test theories about wing-warping.
 By twisting the wings in different directions, they began to see how an airplane could be controlled.

 9. On Dec.
 17, 1903, the brothers successfully launch the world’s first airplane.
 The Wright Flyer I. It was made of spruce and had propellers and a specially designed engine cast mainly from lightweight aluminum.
 It was the first controlled and powered flying machine that could fly with the weight of humans.
 From this design, the modern airplane was born.

 9. The Wright Flyer I cost about $1000 to make.

 10. The Wright Brothers only flew together once (though both piloted the planes individually): on May 25, 1910, they took a six-minute flight piloted by Orville with Wilbur as his passenger.